BigBits8/WeKnowIt-CityPop/README.md

 ### Executing program

-- How to run the program
+How to run the program
-  Start react native server: yarn start
+-Start react native server: yarn start
+-Start App emulator

 #### How to search